mik-jozef/chalk/spec-notes.md

+  but also it could be dangerous, because compiling and runinng untrusted code should be safely possible runinng untrusted code should be safely possible compiler should recognize functions with untyped parameters, and if possible suggest their type in the error could "pure" IO be implemented such that the inputs and outputs are (possibly infinite) lists of data? should the return type be always explicit?
+I personally frequently forget it, so it would be convenient if it can be omitted, also for short lambdas it would be pretty useless
+Naming: fixpoint vs. recursive types?
-  but also it could be dangerous, because compiling and runinng untrusted code should be safely possible runinng untrusted code should be safely possible functions must explicitly return, other blocks of code return the last expression class Class - used in reflection, const and not copyable this code `(a() => a())()` should execute in O(0), but should produce warning
+Should `class A { A a }` be allowed? technically, its size in memory is finite. perhaps it should merely be a warning errors vs warnings: if there is a way to understand what a program encoded as a piece of text should do, then compiling that piece of text shouldn't produce errors.
+Oddities in code, even if they are 100% not what the programmer wanted, should be merely warnings, if they represent valid programs. non-fixpoint (recursive) types need a name.
+Simple types? do union types need their own values (with distinct addresses)? type conversion: `A|B -> ?immut A` maybe traits shouldn't be able to hold proofs and propositions? at least until I have a clearer picture about functions must explicitly return, other blocks of code return the last expression class Class - used in reflection, const and not copyable this code `(a() => a())()` should execute in O(0), but should produce warning